xvitaly/srcrepair/docs/source/config-editor.rst

   2. Edit config as described in :ref:`working with config editor <editor-working>`.
   3. Press **Save config** button on the main toolbar to save changes in config file.
 If it was a new file, save as dialog will be shown.
 Extension is not required.

-.. index:: config editor, loading config file
+.. index:: loading config file
 .. _editor-loadcfg:

 Loading config file